 The word “botnet” comes from combining “robot” with “network.”
 It is used to describe a collection of programs that communicate across multiple devices to perform some task.
 The tasks can be simple and annoying, like generating spam.
 The tasks can be aggressive and malicious, like choking off exchange points or launching denial-of-service attacks.
 And not all are developed to advance political causes.
 Some seem to have been developed for fun or to support criminal enterprises, but all share the property of deploying messages and replicating themselves (Kim et al. 2010; Wagstaff 2013).

 Chu et al. (2010) distinguish two types of bots on Twitter: legitimate and malicious.
 Legitimate bots generate a large amount of benign tweets that deliver news or update feeds.
-Malicious bots, on the other hand, spread spam by delivering appealing text content with the link directed malicious content.
+Malicious bots, on the other hand, spread spam by delivering appealing text content with the link directed toward malicious content.
 Botnets are created for many reasons: spam, DDoS attacks, theft of confidential information, click fraud, cyber sabotage, and cyber warfare.
 According to Kim et al. (2010), many governments have been strengthening their cyber warfare capabilities for both defensive and offensive purposes.
 In addition, political actors and governments worldwide have begun using bots to manipulate public opinion, choke off debate, and muddy political issues.

 Social bots are particularly prevalent on Twitter.
 They are computer generated programs that post, tweet, or message of their own accord.
 Often bot profiles lack basic account information such as screen-names or profile pictures.
 Such accounts have become known as “Twitter eggs” because default profile pictures on the social media site ubiquitously feature an egg.
 While social media users access from front-end websites, bots get access to such websites directly through a mainline, code-to-code, connection, mainly, through the site’s wide-open application programming interface (API), posting and parsing information in real time.
 Bots are versatile, cheap to produce, and ever evolving.
 “These bots,” argues Rob Dubbin (2013), “whose DNA can be written in almost and modern programming language, live on cloud servers, which never go dark and grow cheaper by day.”